OPEN ENROLLMENT BETWEEN SCHOOL DISTRICTS

 Students currently living in and attending an Iowa district, and whose family moves to another Iowa district and wants to remain in the original district must file following the date of the move to another district.

 Students who move into the district from out of state, or for another reason considered to be a good cause as listed in the open enrollment law, may have the deadline waived.

 Open enrollment applications and related information are available at all Iowa public school districts, Area Education Agencies, and the Iowa Department of Education.
 If you have questions about open enrollment regulations, please contact Patty Escobedo, Administrative Assistant, at (319) 627-2116, or at firstname.lastname@example.org

 OPEN ENROLLMENT FROM WEST LIBERTY SCHOOLS

 In the state of Iowa, a parent or guardian residing in a school district may enroll their child in a public school in another school district without paying tuition, provided they comply with filing deadlines and procedures.

 HOW DO I APPLY?

-You may request an open enrollment application from any Iowa school district, area education agency or the state department of education www.educeiowa.gov.
+You may request an open enrollment application from any Iowa school district, area education agency, or the state department of education at www.educateiowa.gov.
 An application must be completed for each child and filed with West Liberty School District.
-West Liberty has a diversity plan in place, they must approve or deny the application first.

 WHAT IS THE DEADLINE FOR FILING FOR OPEN ENROLLMENT?